CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```LASER``` Laser turret fires.
 - ```LEAP``` leap away to an unobstructed tile.
 - ```LEECH_SPAWNER``` Spawns root runners or root drones, low chance of upgrading itself into a leech stalk.
-- ```LONGSWIPE``` Claw attack with 3-10 cut dmg, which can even hit 3 tiles away.
-If targeting an adjacent enemy it always hits the head and causes heavy bleeding
+- ```LONGSWIPE``` Claw attack with 3-10 cut damage, which can even hit 3 tiles away.
+If targeting an adjacent enemy it always hits the head and causes heavy bleeding.
 - ```LUNGE``` Perform a jumping attack from some distance away, which can down the target.
 - ```MON_LEECH_EVOLUTION``` Evolves a leech plant into a leech blossom if no other blossoms are in sight.
 - ```MULTI_ROBOT``` Robot can attack with tazer, flamethrower, M4, MGL, or 120mm cannon depending on distance.